Chinese Tale of the Moon Day

-In the process of migrating from one platform to another (a bit like to migrate an account from Google Plus to Facebook), most data (memory files) will be lost and the spirit returns to factory reset.
+In the process of migrating from one platform to another (a bit like migrating an account from Google Plus to Facebook), most data (memory files) will be lost and the spirit returns to factory reset.

-However, your long established habit (your option preference in setting) hasn’t been changed, and potential reactions in response to your previous actions (karmic force) are still valid from the worlds of other consciousnesses (your posts and comments on other people’s blogs or social media accounts).
+However, your long-established habit (your options preference in setting) hasn’t been changed, and potential reactions in response to your previous actions (karmic force) are still valid from the worlds of other consciousnesses (your posts and comments on other people’s blogs or social media accounts).

 Thus once you have assumed a new life form (downloaded an operating system on a new digital device), you are most likely to go to the same websites and create similar files and store comparable data.
 In the time when your world collide with other worlds where your old traces still remain (such as your words or the memory of you), the reactions to your previous actions will be invoked and you will find yourself at the receiving end of the good or bad karma.

 Is there a way to escape from this undesirable karmic force and dreadful circle of death and rebirth?

 Yes.
 If you can ditch your desktop, laptop, tablet or smartphone but go to the cloud source directly, your device will never crash, your account will never be closed and your files will never get lost.

 Since time non-beginning, numerous attempts have been made by the countless.
 Many have succeeded.